CGNS/cgns.github.io/CGNS-ReST-site/source/index.rst

 	     are changed/moved in the MIGRATION.txt file
 	     See governance/support about this web site migration

+   03/2021 - (marc.poinot@safrangroup.com)
+             Major update with the help of mickael.philit@safrangroup.com

 ..
 IGNORE warning message produced by the image directive below
 .. image:: /images/logo/CGNS_logo_1.png
    :width: 400px